inforlife/process/issues/features.md

 # Non-user-related features

 Some features may not be related to a group of users.
-This may happen for applications without a user-interface of for those features that don't require a direct user interaction.
+This may happen for applications without a user-interface or for those features that don't require a direct user interaction.

 An example of such a feature is